powerpak/pathospot-compare/README-vagrant-aws.md

 ## Getting started on the AWS cloud with vagrant

 Vagrant can run this pipeline on the AWS cloud using your AWS credentials.
-First, ensure [install Vagrant][vagrant] if you don't have it.
+First, [install Vagrant][vagrant] if you haven't already.
 Then clone this repository to a directory on your development machine and `cd` into it.

 We have to manually install a specific version of a prerequisite Vagrant plugin `fog-ovirt` because of an incompatibility with the version of Ruby included in Vagrant 2.2.7 (which [will be fixed][fixvagrant] in Vagrant 2.2.8).